 Not at all!
 Taste Detours combines architectural commentary, historical facts, local culture, and culinary insight into a unique local experience.
 We also like to point out and boast about the unique Guelph and Elora businesses that we pass by.

 Are vegetarian options and/or dietary restrictions/allergies honoured on the tour?

 Our businesses endeavour to provide alternative tasting options for vegetarians on all of our tours.
-Please be sure to let us know if you (or anyone in your group) has a dietary sensitivity (e.g. vegetarian, allergy, etc.) when you purchase your tickets.
-As long as we know in advance, we will work with the business to accommodate your needs. **We will happily create a custom Vegan / Gluten Free tour for your group, just give us enough lead time!
+Please be sure to let us know if you (or anyone in your group) have a dietary sensitivity (e.g. vegetarian, allergy, etc.) when you purchase your tickets.
+This is not dietary preferences.
+As long as we know in advance, we will work with the business to accommodate your needs. **We will happily create a custom Vegan/gluten-free tour for your group, just give us enough lead time!

 Are alcohol tastings included in the tour?

 It can be.
 On To The Core Food Tour and The Grand Food Tour Elora you are offered an alcohol tasting while our

 Little Bites starts and ends with local spirits!
 We recognize that some – but not all – people may choose an alcoholic beverage on their tour and we’d like to keep our prices fair for all types.
 Alternatives to alcohol are always offered, of course.
 No alcohol on EatStreet: Moveable Brunch.